-Finally, electronic devices like computers or laptops are usually placed at an unfavourable angle for your eyes.
+Finally, electronic devices like computers or laptops are usually placed at an unfavorable angle for your eyes.
 Unlike reading material that is placed lower, computer screens and laptops usually make you focus straight ahead, making your eyes dry out even more.
-This unfavourable angle is also what usually causes neck strain as you sit in an uncomfortable position for hours on end.
+This unfavorable angle is also what usually causes neck strain as you sit in an uncomfortable position for hours on end.
 Postural issues can also come from this bad angle, as you experience aches or pains from sitting in an unnatural position.

 To diagnose computer vision syndrome, a physician or optometrist will need to ask the right questions.
 The patient’s history plays a big part in determining the cause of eye strain.
 You might be asked to fill in a specific questionnaire and answer questions related to the frequency and duration of use of electronic devices.
 This questionnaire will not only help diagnose the disease, but it will also help determine if you need a set of high quality computer glasses.
 Other aspects that a physician will consider include lighting as it can also affect eye strain.
 Additionally, not having an ergonomic workstation setup can also contribute to the neck, shoulder, and back pain.